cheredia19/paris-2024-osg-athetes/README.md

 The tallest athlete of the 2024 Summer Olympic Games is the French sensation Victor Wembayama (224 centimeters), while the shortest is, according to our records, Zambian female footballer [Avell Chitundu](https://olympics.com/en/paris-2024/athlete/1925995), with a height of 140 centimeters.

-The country that has the highest average height is South Sudan, thanks to the fact that of the 14 athletes who represent it, 12 belong to the men's basketball team, while the shortest on average is Myanmar.
+The country that has the highest average height is South Sudan, thanks to the fact that of the 14 athletes who represent the African nation, 12 belong to the men's basketball team, while the shortest on average is Myanmar.

 Of the available data, the most repeated height is 170 centimeters (5.57 ft).
 The graphic below shows all the heights of the competing athletes: